terrytay/tp/docs/team/ganapathysanathbalaji.md

 	* Documented a few user stories.
 * **Contributions to  team-based tasks :**
 	* Managed the release of v1.0 and v2.0.
-	* Refactored code and created seperate parser and command classes.
+	* Refactored code and created separate parser and command classes.
 	* Added user stories to the DG.
 	* Maintained the issue tracker for a significant amount of time and handled all the issues/bugs raised during the PE-Dry run.
 * **Review/mentoring contributions:**